mujdat/nuxt-use-prismic-api/README.md

 I tried to make the syntax for queries as simple as possible and also as similar as possible to the original Prismic API references.
 I'll go over and show examples of for each method below.
 I highly recommend taking a look at the official [Prismic Documentation](https://prismic.io/docs) for references mentioned below.

 ### Query
-The composable exports a function called `usePrismicApi()` and it takes a payload object as a parameter.
+The composable exports a function called `usePrismicAPI()` and it takes a payload object as a parameter.

 The payload object may look like this for a given query:
 ```ts